 Cons

-• Too Much Clutter: Ad-heavy layout and frequent pop-ups can ruin the user experience.
+- Too Much Clutter: An ad-heavy layout and frequent pop-ups can degrade the user experience.

-• Lacks Precision: You don’t get the clean, sortable tables that tools like TIKR or OpenInsider offer.
+- Lacks Precision: You do not get the clean, sortable tables that tools like TIKR or OpenInsider offer.

-• Light on Raw Data: You’ll often get summarized opinions instead of full trade details.
+- Light on Raw Data: You will often get summarized opinions instead of full trade details.

 Find undervalued stocks quicker with TIKR (It’s free) >>>